null

 Scenario 2: Prioritizing Quality and Carat Weight

 Shoppers in this category take a balanced approach.
 They want to maximize all four Cs instead of prioritizing the highest grades under each C, which is often preferable.
-Some diamonds under this category might even fall within the "investment-grade" range.
-So, what could be the ideal option under this category?

 Here are a couple of examples of diamonds within the “balanced-approach” range:

-GIA 1.2 carat G, VS2, excellent cut.
+GIA 1.2 carat G, VS2, Excellent Cut.
 Follow link

 What range qualifies under this scenario?

-• The lowest carat: 0.9 carat
+• The lowest carat: 1 carat

-• The lowest clarity: SI1 clarity.
+• The lowest clarity: SI1 clarity

-• Qualifying Grading Labs: GIA, AGS,GCAL, HRD, and IGI.
+• Qualifying Grading Labs: GIA or AGS

 Scenario 3: Prioritizing Carat Weight with Optimal Brilliance